 h.
-All Other Larcenies or attempted Larcenies - All thefts or attempted thefts which don't fit any of the definitions of the specific subcategories of larceny/theft listed above and don't involve the use or threat of force or theft by fraud.
+All Other Larcenies or attempted Larcenies - All thefts or attempted thefts which don't fit transportation or importation of any any of the definitions of the specific subcategories of larceny/theft listed above and don't involve the use or threat of force or theft by fraud.